What is Commercial Cleaning and Where Do You Start?

 Hospitality industry cleaning

-Hospitality refers to businesses that cater to people, including hotels, restaurants, event planning, and even transportation.
-It’s important to always maintain the highest standards of cleanliness and hygiene when offering accommodations to the public, because nobody wants to sleep in a dirty room, or eat food prepared in an unclean kitchen.
+Hospitality covers businesses that cater to people — hotels, restaurants, event planning, even transportation.
+Maintaining the highest standards of cleanliness and hygiene matters here, because nobody wants to sleep in a dirty room or eat food prepared in an unclean kitchen.

-Commercial cleaning in the hospitality industry includes using the appropriate products to ensure food safety, eliminate bugs, and reduce allergens.
+Commercial cleaning in hospitality includes using appropriate products to ensure food safety, eliminate pests, and reduce allergens.

-• Commercial kitchen cleaning involves degreasing surfaces, cleaning under and behind appliances, and disinfecting all food preparation areas.
+• Commercial kitchen cleaning involves degreasing surfaces, cleaning under and behind appliances, and disinfecting all food-prep areas.

-• Commercial restaurant cleaning services also include cleaning and sanitizing guest areas, vacuuming floors, and wiping down counters, walls, and seats.
+• Commercial restaurant cleaning also covers cleaning and sanitizing guest areas, vacuuming floors, and wiping down counters, walls, and seats.

 What is Commercial Cleaning and Where Do You Start?